tcholko/GBD3_Brownian_Dynamics/README.md

 - Ability to use multiple ligand-receptor binding conditions which must be met either separately or simultaneously
 - A feature to save all ligand coordinates and trajectory timers, allowing simulations to be stopped and restarted at any time.
-This makes it much more convenient to achieve converged simulation results in cases where many hundreds of hours of wall-time on high-performace clusters may be needed
+This makes it much more convenient to achieve converged simulation results in cases where many hundreds of hours of wall-time (i.e., much more than can be requested) on high-performace clusters may be needed
 - Improved electrostatic and Lennard-Jones grid shape calculation
 - Scripts to analyze several system properties e.g., diffusion coefficients, non-bonded interaction energy calculation, binding pathway analysis, ligand residence times, etc.